Connectime4ever/Amazon_Vine_Analysis/README.md

 + Because of the above mentioned limitations, this analysis would not be useful to confirm or not if there migth be or not bias in the ratings of the vine program.

-+ To really test any bias it is recommended working with a sample with same number of unpaid and paid reviews, thus the patherns of both groups can be contrasted.
++ To really test any bias it is recommended working with a sample with same number of unpaid and paid reviews, thus the patherns and performance of both groups can be contrasted.